FrankM1/docs/content/concepts/storage-adapters.md

 ---
 title: "Storage Adapters"
-meta_title: "Custom Storage Adapters for Ghost"
+meta_title: "Custom Storage Adapters for Qazana"
 meta_description: "Find out how to use custom storage adapters to store your publication's images to externally on S3, Google Drive, Azure, GitHub, Imgur and more."
 keywords:
     - storage